kimkwanka/niru/README.md

 Unlike most boilerplates it comes with its own 2 mini CSS frameworks to not only make apps look pleasing right from the beginning but also leverage functional / atomic css to speed up development.

 ### Main Features
++ Minimal Webpack V4 config
 + State management via React Redux (with prehydrated store)
 + Uses Redux devtools if installed and logs state changes to console (in development mode)
-+ Action creators are prebound to dispatch()
 + Routing via React-Router V4
 + Server side rendering
-+ Hot reloading (redux state preserving) on client and server side
++ Hot module reloading (redux state preserving) on client side
++ Express server automatically restarts on changes and reloads browser (in development mode)
++ Unit tests and coverage via Jest, Enzyme and Supertest
 + Dynamic document ```<head>``` via React-Helmet
-+ Able to use 'preact' instead of 'React' by just changing a variable
 + Automatic cache invalidation via use of hash based bundle filenames
 + AirBnB ESLint profile for use with your favorite Code Editor's ESLint plugin
 + ES6 on the server side
++ Custom favicon.ico and 404 page
 + A sticky footer :)

 ### CSS Features: